ploca14/SPS-Network-Scanner/README.md

 ## How it works

 Once you start the service the Python script will constantly monitor all interfaces on a machine and on every ARP request it sees it will store the IP binding and timestamp to a small database.
-The `evalrp` command then evaluates the data in the database, showing you which IPs have not been used for a specified amount of time.
+The `evalarp` command then evaluates the data in the database, showing you which IPs have not been used for a specified amount of time.

 ## Credits